amsaren/course_materials/Biocontainers_2023/Slides/2-2_Basic_usage_of_Apptainer.md

     unset DISPLAY
     ```

-# Some recurring problems 4/4
+# Some recurring problems 4/5

 - Applications trying to write to container FS
   - Container FS read-only at runtime, so this will cause an error
   - See if there is command line option to set the directory the application wants to write to
-  - Try binding it to a writable directory on host
+  - Try binding the directory to a writable directory on host

+# Some recurring problems 5/5

+- Error message about not being able to mount /tmp
+  - Usually solved by defining `$TMPDIR`